hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 > ligand binding motifs) and naturally, for the prediction of phosphorylation
 > motifs.

-Step 6.
-The second row shows when domains are detected from the SMART (PMID:25300481) or Pfam (PMID:9600884) database.
-Annotations are retrieved from SMART (showing domains from both SMART and Pfam), and also include low complexity regions.
+step 6.
+The second row shows when domains are detected from the SMART (9600884,25300481) or Pfam (9600884) database.
+Annotations are retrieved from SMART (both SMART and Pfam), and also include low complexity regions.
    Hovering the mouse over the domain reveals the domain name as well as its start and end positions.

-> Motifs are less likely to be found in domains and structured regions (PMID:21909575), therefore any
+> Motifs are less likely to be found in domains and structured regions (21909575), therefore any
 > motif detected within these sites are less likely to be functional, and are usually [usually?
 When they are not?] filtered out.

-Step 7.
+step 7.
 The third row shows unstructured, or disordered regions within the sequence
-    as predicted by GlobPlot (PMID:12824398). [what does hover do?]
+    as predicted by GlobPlot (12824398). [what does hover do?]
 The 4th & 5th
-    rows contain results from IUPred (PMID:15955779), another unstructured region prediction tool.
+    rows contain results from IUPred (15955779), another unstructured region prediction tool.
 Protein segments with an IUpred score above 0.5 are 95% likely to be disorered (REF?)

 > As motifs are often found in intrinsically disordered regions, motifs that fall within regions identified by GlobPlot are likely to be functional.

-Step 8.
+step 8.
 The 5th row contains information on secondary structure.
 HELP?!?!?!
 Where do these predictions come from?

-Step 9.
+step 9.
 The remainder of the figure (from row 6 onwards) displays the motif occurrences detected, as well as a host of information about the context of the motif hit.
 A blue square indicates a motif instance was found, and the intensity of the color indicates the confidence associated with that motif detection.